praisetanma/dm-screen/DM Screen.md

 # Conditions

 ## Blinded
-* A blinded creature can't see and automatiically fails any ability check that requires sight.
+* A blinded creature can't see and automatically fails any ability check that requires sight.
 * Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

 ## Charmed